Vodafone rises on report of AT&T takeover interest

-LONDON Shares in Vodafone Group rose on Friday after a media report that U.S. mobile operator AT&T was exploring strategies for a potential takeover of the British telecoms firm.
+LONDON Shares in Vodafone Group (VOD.L) rose on Friday after a media report that U.S. mobile operator AT&T (T.N) was exploring strategies for a potential takeover of the British telecoms firm.

 AT&T Chief Executive Randall Stephenson has said there is a "huge opportunity" to invest in mobile broadband in Europe and he would buy wireless assets if they were available at the right price.

 AT&T is the second-largest mobile provider in the United States after Verizon Wireless.
-But it is not adding new customers in its home market as fast as Verizon, and it is also ceding market share to much smaller rival T-Mobile US.
+But it is not adding new customers in its home market as fast as Verizon, and it is also ceding market share to much smaller rival T-Mobile US TMUS.N.

-AT&T has been eyeing Europe since the beginning of the year and has considered options including Vodafone and Britain's largest mobile carrier EE, a joint venture of Orange and Deutsche Telekom, sector bankers have previously told Reuters.
+AT&T has been eyeing Europe since the beginning of the year and has considered options including Vodafone and Britain's largest mobile carrier EE, a joint venture of Orange (ORAN.PA) and Deutsche Telekom (DTEGn.DE), sector bankers have previously told Reuters.

 A Bloomberg report on Thursday, citing people familiar with the situation, said AT&T was examining how it could divide Vodafone up after a deal, keeping some assets and disposing of others.
 The companies have not entered formal negotiations, the report said.